richmedina/vot-dev/README.md

     * When accurately aligned data are fed to this model, it provides VOT predictions with high accuracy.
 If the data are not aligned accurately or if the segment windows are too big or too small, the accuracy of the predictions will decrease.
     * The current model has been trained to predict VOT for voiceless stops; in its current form, it does not support calculations of negative VOT (ie, lead voicing).
       - Although I can say, anecdotally, that accuracy of VOT predictions for negative VOT is above chance, it is not as high as prediction accuracy for positive VOT.
 However, I have not investigated this issue systematically.
       - If voiced stops (eg, 'b' or 'g') are entered for processing using VOT-CP, the program will show a `warning` about lead voicing.
+The warning is only presented once during single-pair processing, but it will be presented once for each pair processed during batch processing.
         - If the language you study uses pre-voicing, you can still obtain VOT calculation for voiced stops using this program; however, manually verification and corrections of the output is **strongly** encouraged.
         - If you study a language that does not produce (much) pre-voicing, you can enter voiced labels (eg, 'd' or 'g' produced with short-lag voicing) and ignore the `warning`.

+3. After processing your data, look for any `ERROR` messages printed on the window.
+They will indicate what went wrong with the process, if anything comes up.
+Users are specially encouraged to look for error messages during batch processing.

-3. The user is advised to manually check the output data from this program.
+4. The user is advised to manually check the output data from this program.
 Although AutoVOT's model provides high accuracy predictions, occasional manual corrections may be required.

-4. If VOT-CP does not meet your current needs based on particular transcription norms for the language(s) you study or corpus format, get in touch with me to see how the program can be re-adjusted to meet those needs.
+5. If VOT-CP does not meet your current needs based on particular transcription norms for the language(s) you study or corpus format, get in touch with me to see how the program can be re-adjusted to meet those needs.

 ## Tutorial